Can Donald Trump recover from this?

 WARNING: This story contains graphic language.

-Donald Trump's October Surprise is so explicit, shocking, offensive and vile that even he felt the need to apologize -- if only half-heartedly.
+Donald Trump's October Surprise is so explicit, shocking, offensive and vile that even he felt the need to apologize -- defiantly.

+In a video released after midnight Saturday, Trump expressed regret for stunning comments that surfaced Friday about women.

+"Anyone who knows me knows these words don't reflect who I am," he said.
+"I said it.
+I was wrong.
+And I apologize."

 But that step -- unprecedented for a candidate loathe to ever admit a mistake -- may not be enough to rescue a campaign that is now in a full-fledged crisis.
+And Trump quickly attempted to pivot, criticizing Bill and Hillary Clinton in the video and suggesting he would take that argument to Sunday's debate.

+"Bill Clinton has actually abused women and Hillary has bullied, attacked, shamed and intimidated his victims," Trump said.
+"We will discuss this more in the coming days.
+See you at the debate on Sunday."

 Trump's candidacy has revealed a long history of demeaning and shaming women.
 But the comments that emerged Friday go further than anything that has been attributed to him before as he seemed to bask in the power he felt his celebrity conferred to do whatever he wanted with women.

-The bombshell couldn't come at a worse time for Trump's campaign as he prepares for a crucial debate Sunday against Hillary Clinton.
+The bombshell couldn't come at a worse time for Trump's campaign as he prepares for the next debate against Clinton.
 And Republicans must now decide whether to stand by him or cut him loose just 32 days before the election.

 The debate, co-moderated by CNN's Anderson Cooper, is especially crucial because Trump botched his first match with Clinton — and then spent the next two weeks in a cycle of recrimination, denial and feud with former Miss Universe Alicia Machado.